THE STAGE AND ISLAND PARK

 THE FARGO MOORHEAD COMMUNITY THEATRE

-Since its founding in 1946, the Fargo Moorhead Community Theatre (FMCT) has provided a wide range of theatrical experiences to the Fargo-Moorhead metropolitan area and surrounding rural communities.
-The Fargo Moorhead Community Theatre is the longest running community theatre organization in the Red River Valley Region of Minnesota and North Dakota.
+Since 1946, Fargo Moorhead Community Theatre (FMCT) has provided a wide range of performance and education opportunities to the Fargo-Moorhead-West Fargo area and surrounding communities.
+FMCT is the longest running community arts organization in the Red River Valley Region of Minnesota and North Dakota.
+Now entering our 73rd season, our organization continues to evolve and grow in our community-minded mission as we position ourselves to create exceptional experiences for many more years to come.

 THE STAGE AT ISLAND PARK